 He is widely known for his appellate practice, acting in cases referred to the Court of Appeal by the Criminal Cases Review Commission (CCRC).
 He also appears for appellants in extradition cases.

 Over the years Henry has acted for defendants charged with murder, manslaughter, serious armed robbery and drugs offences.
 His work also covers the entire gamut of criminal defence.
 He successfully represented the principal of a therapeutic community for disturbed children in a five-month trial at Bristol Crown Court and appeared for a defendant charged with conspiracy to rape and murder based entirely on the content of internet chat-room discussions (R v Hedgcock).
-He is currently representing Jonathan King, charged with historic sexual offences.
+He succeeded in getting the indictment against the DJ Jonathan King for historic sexual offences stayed as an abuse of process.
+He recently acted for John Letts, charged with funding terrorism by sending money to his son in Syria.

 He has been instructed in a number of high-profile terrorism cases.
 He acted for Errol Incedal, whose case was heard in secret and for John Downey, charged with involvement in the Hyde Park bomb in 1982.
 He also acted for Shajul Islam, a medical doctor accused of the kidnap of two journalists for a terrorist purpose in Syria.
 He successfully defended Mohammed Gulzar, alleged to be one of the masterminds behind the transatlantic airline plot, and Waheed Ali, one of only three people prosecuted for involvement in the 7 July London tube bombing.